Access A Nonprofit Profile

 Why Doesn't GuideStar Receive 990-N from The IRS?

 The 990-N is unlike a submission of other 990 documents provided to the IRS.
 This is because the nonprofit is supplying their data electronically and no paper form is used.
 In addition, the Internal Revenue Service does not render the 990-Ns in any sort of an “official” document PDF form that GuideStar would be able to post and analyze.
-This is why we do not provide 990-Ns from the IRS, however, organizations can upload their 990-N to their GuideStar Nonprofit Profile.
+This is why we do not provide 990-Ns from the IRS, however, organizations can upload their 990-N to their GuideStar profile.

 Is The 2015 990 Data Any Slower than It Has Been in Years Past?